LukasGadeMEA20/Group302-PCSS-client/README.md

 Step 4: Locate ```YakboksApplication``` under src > java > com.example.yakboksdemo > ... and run it.

-Step 5: When the server is running, it will print a line of text in the console which includes the IP-address, the port and what time it started running.
-Example: Server IP: ```123.45.678.90``` Port: ```8000```

-Step 6: Write down the IP-address and port.
-These are used for the clients to connect to the server and join the game.
+Step 5: Now you can enter your User name you wish to have, capped to 12 symbols.

-Step 7: Play the game!
-To join the server, go to the [client-side GitHub page](https://github.com/LukasGadeMEA20/Group302-PCSS-client) and follow the instructions there.
+Step 6: Then you will have to connect to the server.
+To setup the server, go to the [server-side GitHub page](https://github.com/LukasGadeMEA20/Group302-PCSS-server) and follow the instructions there.

+Step 7: Enter the IP-address and port from the server and you should be able to connect!

+Step 8: The first user who has started the lobby will be able to start the game.

+Step 9: The game should give you sufficient instructions on how to play the game, and once you are done, you can just exit the application and open it up again!